samirsahoo007/system-design-primer/solutions/system_design/whatsapp/README.md

 -> Database: AMNESIA is the database which is used for storing data, it is also a key-value pair based DB which couples really good with Erlang.
 -> Web Server: The Web Server used in all the messaging server is YAWS — Yet Another Web Server.

+# How WhatsApp is different from other messaging services?

+In WhatsApp, the text is end to end encrypted.
+Hence intermediate servers cannot read your messages.
+In WhatsApp, the messages are stored in server till the other party reads the message.
+Once other party reads the message, that message will be deleted from the server.